UPDATE Jan 2015 Action Sports Cam reviews are down below the video file converting information is first.

 I also got a 37mm threaded wide angle, a fish eye and macro lens and some filters for this JVC camera.

-Now this video here was shot with the Sony HVR-HD1000u camera at 46 frames per second. http://www.youtube.com/watch?v=JIprTmPb2LY&feature=c4-overview&list=UUptgDiNoypz5zcrZrwZa0xw Now you can see that the above JVC Everio HD sample in UXP mode is actually better with only 29 frames per second.
+Now this video here was shot with the Sony HVR-HD1000u camera at 46 frames per second. http://www.youtube.com/watch?v=JIprTmPb2LY&feature=c4-overview&list=UUptgDiNoypz5zcrZrwZa0xw Now you can see that the above JVC Everio HD sample in UXP mode is actually better.
 Because my Sony is interlaced video and the JVC is progressive video: RESOLUTION is key

-If you are serious about film making and wanting to find more information on production and cameras, then check one of My Other Blogs Out Click Here
+If you are serious about film making and wanting to find more information on production and cameras, then check one ofduction d then check one of My Other Blogs Out Click Here

 ACTION CAM REVIEWS BELOW: